How to Enable Always Verify Autofill in Microsoft Edge

 Why is Microsoft Authenticator getting rid of autofill?

 Autofill on Microsoft Authenticator was discontinued in mid-August 2025 as part of Microsoft's efforts to streamline autofill.
-Although your saved passwords and addresses are no longer accessible in Authenticator, you can still use , view and manage saved passwords easily across devices in Microsoft Edge.
+Your saved passwords and addresses no longer appear in Authenticator, but managing them directly across devices in Microsoft Edge remains seamless.

 How do I stop syncing autofill on Authenticator?